-Council consists of the Executive Chair, Professor Jennifer Rubin and between five and 12 ordinary members.
-Where appropriate the Executive Chair may invite scientific advisers to observe on an ex officio basis.
+The ESRC Council consists of the Executive Chair, Professor Jennifer Rubin and between five and 12 ordinary members from the academic community, business, civil and the public sector.

-Members must observe the highest standards of impartiality, integrity and objectivity in relation to the advice that they provide.
+All members must observe the highest standards of impartiality, integrity and objectivity in relation to the decisions and advice that they provide.

 - Professor Diane Coyle, Senior Independent Member, Bennett Professor of Public Policy, University of Cambridge

 - Mr Mike Emmerich, Founding Director, Metro Dynamics

 - Professor Jane Falkingham, Professor of Demography and International Social Policy, University of Southampton

 - Professor Matthew Flinders, Professor of Politics, University of Sheffield